 Pileated Woodpecker Totem Folk Art Painting by Jeanne Fry

-This painting was inspired by my captured photography of the Pileated Woodpecker.
-It is an original folk art painting, and is available in my Artfire Studio here.
+This painting was inspired by my captured photography of the Pileated Woodpecker, and it is no longer available.

 Thank you for letting me share it's beauty with you.